eriakul/Complexity_Science_Project_1/reports/draft_report.md

 In this paper, we replicate Salathé et al, and also add vaccinations to their model.

-Using the (NetworkX library)[https://networkx.github.io/], we build the original model using data from Salathé et al. to generate a graph following these rules:
+Using the [NetworkX library](https://networkx.github.io/), we build the original model using data from Salathé et al. to generate a graph following these rules:
 - Nodes represent people and edges represent interactions between the nodes.
 The edges are weighted with the contact duration between two individuals (1 edge weight = 20 seconds).
 - Nodes are initialized with the state, "susceptible".
 - The simulation starts by exposing the disease to a random _susceptible_ individual.
 The individual becomes _exposed_.
 An _exposed_ person has an incubation period defined by a Weibull distribution, then moves on to the _infectious_ state.